San Antonio, SAWS, and Water Restrictions

 No Refusal DWI Enforcement

 As the new year approaches, it is a time of reflection, celebration, and, let’s face it, drinking.
 Last year Bexar County (and several other neighboring counties) implemented what they call a “No Refusal Weekend” throughout the year, but concentrating around New Year’s Eve.
-As the number of DWI arrests decreased, and late night cab calls increased, the DA’s office and SAPD figured they were on to something.
+As the number of DWI arrests and charged with DUI in Delware has been reported as deceased, and late-night cab calls increased, the DA’s office and SAPD figured they were on to something.
 Earlier this year, the No Refusal program became permanent for the city.

 Here’s the No Refusal program in a nutshell:

-If you are pulled over by the police and suspected of drunk driving, the standard protocol is to have you take agility tests (think walking a straight line, ABC’s backwards, etc.)and/or a breathalyzer test.
+If you are pulled over by the police and suspected of drunk driving or intoxicated driving in Dallas, the standard protocol is to have you take agility tests (think walking a straight line, ABC’s backwards, etc.)and/or a breathalyzer test.

 In the past, you may have been able to refuse the breath test.
 Now, if you try and refuse the breathalyzer, police officers will obtain a warrant for a blood draw, and you will be legally obligated to provide that sample.